faithanalog/shaste/README.md

     -- <files>

       All arguments following a '--' will be treated as filenames.
-Each file will be uplaoded separately, and URLs will be returned separated by newlines.
+Each file will be uploaded separately, and URLs will be returned separated by newlines.
 If this argument is not present, STDIN will be uploaded instead.
 ```